MileHacker Logo

 Souvenirs & Specialty Shops

-• Search for small artisan stores that sell traditional Castilian crafts, ceramics, and leather goods, notably near tourist areas.
+• Search for small artisan stores that sell traditional Castilian crafts, ceramics, and items made of leather, notably near tourist areas.

 • Souvenir Recommendations: Local Ribera del Duero or Rueda wines, local gastronomy items (cheese, cured meats, artisanal sweets, pine nuts).